Marc Brandel: Personal life

 while Shaena Brandel is a circus performer and teacher now living in Somerset in the west of England.

 In 1982, Naomi Brandel and her daughters moved to England.
 By 1989, Brandel was living in Santa Monica, California, and died there in 1994 by suicide.

-He was the brother of Elisabeth Beresford, a writer of children's books.
+He was the brother of Elisabeth Beresford, a writer of children's books and creator of the Wombles.